International Game Developers Association: History

 Crawford's living room event in April 1988, the CGDC, had brought in 26 or 27 game developers.
 It was such a success that on the spot a steering committee was formed to host a larger event six months later at a Holiday Inn in Milpitas, California, which drew 127 developers.
 Then this event continued to be held each Spring.
 It grew rapidly, by 50% or more each year, moving to larger and larger venues.
 Early conference directors included developers such as Crawford, Brenda Laurel, Nicky Robinson, Anne Westfall, and Ernest W. Adams.

 In 1994 the CGDC then sponsored its own association, the Computer Game Developers Association, or CGDA, taking over the membership list from Walker and Brengle's CEDA.
 Initial board members included David Walker, Tim Brengle, Anne Westfall, and Ernest Adams, who became Chair.
 Jennifer Pahlka became the first Executive Director.
 In 1997 when elections were held, Noah Falstein became the first elected chair.

-A separate organisation was also created in 1996, the IGDN, International Game Developers Network, run by people such as Marc Mencher and Gordon Walton.
+A separate organization was also created in 1996, the IGDN, International Game Developers Network, run by people such as Marc Mencher and Gordon Walton.
 It had its own conference, the International Game Developers Network Conference, launched in 1998 in Austin, Texas.

-The two organisations, the CGDA and the IGDN, ran more or less in parallel for a while, and then merged in 1999 as the International Game Developers Association, with David Walker and Tim Brengle as members No. 1 and 2.
+The two organizations, the CGDA and the IGDN, ran more or less in parallel for a while, and then merged in 1999 as the International Game Developers Association, with David Walker and Tim Brengle as members No. 1 and 2.
+Hap Aziz on the board of the CGDA and David Weinstein on the board of the IGDN were tasked with merging the two organizations and named the IGDA as a combination of the CGDA and the IGDN.

 Structure

 The board of directors is the governing body of the IGDA.
-As of 2020, the Chair of the board of directors is Natasha Skult and the vice-chair is Sylvia Cristina Amaya.
+As of 2023, Margaret Krohn is the chair of the board of directors.

 Day-to-day operations of the IGDA are handled by Executive Directors.
 Since 1994, these have been: